paola-ferreira/Useful_scripts/Tutorial_of_first_time_using_a_cluster.md

 ### ## 1.
 Getting Access to a Cluster ##

-The first step in any bioinformatics workflow is gaining access to a computing cluster.
+The first step in any bioinformatics is gaining access to a computing cluster.
 Each institution manages access differently, so the process can vary.
 At Aarhus University (Denmark), for example, access is provided through [GenomeDK](https://genome.au.dk).
 Once your access request has been approved, you can log in and begin working on the cluster environment.